KMKfw/kmk_firmware/docs/en/keys.md

 - Their attached modifiers (to implement things like shifted keys or `KC.HYPR`, which are single key presses sending along more than one key in a single HID report.
-This is a distinct concept from Sequences, which are a KMK feature documented in [`sequences.md`](sequences.md)).
 For almost all purposes outside of KMK core, this field should be ignored - it can be safely populated through far more sane means than futzing with it by hand.

-- Some data on whether the key should actually be pressed or released - this is mostly an implementation detail of how Sequences work, where, for example, `KC.RALT` may need to be held down for the entirety of a sequence, rather than being released immediately before moving to the next character.
-Usually end users shouldn't need to mess with this, but the fields are called `no_press` and `no_release` and are referenced in a few places in the codebase if you need examples.

 - Handlers for "press" (sometimes known as "keydown") and "release" (sometimes known as "keyup") events.
-KMK provides handlers for standard keyboard functions and some special override keys (like `KC.GESC`, which is an enhanced form of existing ANSI keys) in [`kmk/handlers/stock.py`](/kmk/handlers/stock.py), for layer switching in [`kmk/modules/layers.py`](/kmk/modules/layers.py), and for everything related to Sequences (see [`sequences.md`](sequences.md) again) in [`kmk/handlers/sequences.py`](/kmk/handlers/sequences.py).
-We'll discuss these more shortly.
+KMK provides handlers for standard keyboard functions and some special override keys (like `KC.GESC`, which is an enhanced form of existing ANSI keys) in [`kmk/handlers/stock.py`](/kmk/handlers/stock.py).

 - Optional callbacks to be run before and/or after the above handlers.
 More on that soon.